 Reservation provider.

-On the other side the RUs, as well as third parties, Ticket Vendors or Public Transport Authorities, can benefit of the timetable exchange system as:
+On the other side the RUs, as well as third parties, Ticket Vendors or Public Transport Authorities, can benefit of the timetable exchange system as Data users.

-Data user

 6 Content of data

-Chapter 6 of this Implementation Guide explains the standards used in B.4 and gives some guidelines on how to use these standards.
+Chapter 6 of this IT Specification explains the standards used in B.4 and gives some guidelines on how to use these standards.

 NB: the Basic Parameter 4.2.22 of TAP suggests also standards for the exchange of timetable data with other modes of transport, in particular the European Norms “Transmodel”, “IFOPT” and “SIRI”.

-Since these standards are still partly under development, and the TAP only gives a suggestion (the term “should” is used instead of “shall”) detailed technical specification for the use of these standard present Implementation Guide.
+Since these standards are still partly under development, and the TAP only gives a suggestion (the term “should” is used instead of “shall”) detailed technical specification for the use of these standard will be done, if needed, in a future release of present IT Specification.

 EDIFACT messages